quentinlampin/microschc/microschc-implementation.md

 The rationale is that unordered field descriptors eventually yield fields residues in a different order than that of the source packet.
 This means that the order is potentially lost at the reconstruction, leading to advert effects, including reconstructed packets different from the source packets.

-## 2.2 Default Compression/Decompression rule, implementation details
+## 2.3 Default Compression/Decompression rule, implementation details

 microSCHC expects the default Compression/Decompression rule is provided last in the list of rules.
 The default rule list of fields descriptors is assumed empty and matches any packet not matched by any prior rule.

-## 2.3 Variable field length
+## 2.4 Variable field length

 In microSCHC, a field of variable length is denoted with a 0 value of the FL attribute of the corresponding Field Descriptor.

 - [1] "Scapy, packet crafting for Python2 and Python3"
 - [2] "OpenSCHC: Open implementation, hackathon support, ... of the IETF SCHC protocol (compression for LPWANs), https://github.com/openschc"
 - [3] "RFC 7252 The Constrained Application Protocol (CoAP), Z. Shelby et al."
+- [4] "Draft: Data Model for Static Context Header Compression (SCHC)", A. Minaburo et al.

+## 3. Compressor

+The compressor is in charge of the compression of a packet, provided as a packet descriptor by the parser, using the rule identified by the **Ruler**.
+The compression procedure is:
+    - compress packet fields using compression actions defined in the corresponding field descriptors of the rule.
+    - concatenate fields residues prepended with the rule ID, removing (left)-padding in the process.